lisp/de.setf.amqp/README.md

 -------

-`de.setf.amqp` implements a native Common Lisp client library for the 'Advanced Message Queueing Protocol'.
+`de.setf.amqp` implements a native Common Lisp client library for the 'Advanced Message Queueing Protocol' ([AMQP](http://en.wikipedia.org/wiki/AMQP)).
 The implementation comprises wire-level codecs, implementations for the standard protocol objects and methods, a functional interface for message-, stream- and object-based i/o, and a device-level simple-stream implementation.

  The library targets the revisions of the published AMQP protocol as of versions 0.8, 0.9, and 0.10.
-This means that it should work with respective RabbitMQ, Apache ActiveMQ, and Qpid implementations.
+This means that it should work with respective [RabbitMQ](http://www.rabbitmq.com/), Apache ActiveMQ, and [Qpid](http://qpid.apache.org/) implementations.
 The implementation architecture should also accommodate a control structure appropriate for the prospective 1.0 version - as least as described in preliminary drafts.
  For each version, a distinct package comprises the object and method definitions for protocol entities and codecs as generated from the respective specification documents.[[1]] Each collection is a complete projection, which means there is some amount of duplication.
- The package and directory names names follow more-or-less the naming conventions of the xml protocol documents[[2]]:
+ The names - classes, operators, fields, packages and directories all follow more-or-less the naming conventions of the xml protocol documents[[2]]:

 <table>